X Hits the Spot

 Pullela Gopichand came into prominence when he won the All England Badminton Championships in 2001.
-Considered the unofficial world cup of badminton Gopi’s win came a staggering 21 years after Prakash Padukone become the first Indian to win it in 1980.
-These men are considered to have the X factor, something attributed to Leander Paes, Sania Mirza, Sachin Tendulkar and more recently Rohit Sharma among others.
+Considered the unofficial world cup of badminton, Gopi’s win came a staggering 21 years after Prakash Padukone becomes the first Indian to win it in 1980.
+These men are considered to have the X factor attributed to Leander Paes, Sania Mirza, Sachin Tendulkar, and more recently Rohit Sharma.

 While most consider Gopichand’s greatest achievement to be the success of his wards Saina Nehwal, PV Sindhu and the other players making waves in the badminton world, I believe his importance lies in solving the X factor…that mysterious gene that bestows sporting greatness on some, while reducing others to mere plebeians.
 Gopi has done this by instilling a process that starts at four in the morning and goes on till late in the evening.
-The process ensures every single aspect of a budding sportsperson is taken care of.
-Right from physical fitness, diet, coaching, drill and mental conditioning.
-The X factor then is no longer an individual, but a process that delivers consistent results over a wide base of players.
+The process ensures every single aspect of a budding sportsperson is taken care of, right from physical fitness, diet, coaching, drill, and mental conditioning.
+The X factor then is no longer an individual, but a process that delivers consistent results over a broad base of players.

 For an enterprise looking at the emerging world of digital and wondering about what needs to be done to attain the position of digital leadership, the story is very similar to Gopi facing an army of Chinese, Thai, Korean, Japanese and European badminton players wondering what it would need to make sure Indian’s perform regularly at that level.

 X for Gopi was the holistic process that involved every aspect of a player’s journey.
 X for an enterprise on the road to digital transformation is also the process of being able to deliver to a heightened customer expectation.
-A Mckinsey survey on IT delivery identifies three key areas IT departments need to ramp up to meet the demands of a connected customer.
+A Mckinsey survey on IT delivery identifies three key areas IT departments need to ramp up to meet a connected customer’s demands.
 These are: